 Lundin Gold's only mining and exploration interests are in Ecuador.
 Any changes in regulations (or the application of regulations) or shifts in political attitudes in Ecuador are beyond the control of the Company and may adversely affect its business.
-Future development and operations may be affected in varying degrees by factors such as government regulations (or changes to such regulations or the application of regulations) with respect to the restrictions on production, export controls, income taxes, expropriation of property, restrictions on repatriation of profits, environmental legislation, land use, water use, labour, operating activities, land claims of local people and mine safety.
+Future development and operations may be affected in varying degrees by factors such as government regulations (or changes to such regulations or the application of regulations) with respect to the restrictions on production, export controls, taxes, expropriation of property, restrictions on repatriation of profits, environmental legislation, land use, water use, labour, operating activities, land claims of local people and mine safety.
 The impact of these factors cannot be accurately predicted.
 See "Risk Factors".

-Information Systems and Cyber Security
+• Information Systems and Cyber Security

 The Company's operations depend upon the availability, capacity, reliability, and security of its information technology (IT) infrastructure, and its ability to expand and update this infrastructure as required, to conduct daily operations.
 Lundin Gold has a dedicated IT department located in Ecuador, at the mine site and the Company offices in Quito, and in Vancouver, Canada.
-The IT department reports to the Interim Chief Financial Officer, who reports on IT matters to the Audit Committee of the Board of Directors quarterly.
+The IT department reports to the Senior Vice President Finance, who reports on IT matters to the Audit Committee of the Board of Directors quarterly.
+The Audit Committee is responsible for overseeing risks related to information systems and cyber security.